swarendt/NaturalLanguageProcessing/README.md

 #### What would I do if someone gave me a grant to work on this for the next year?

 * Improve my Corpus processing.
 Working under limitations of size, I took only the most popular trigrams.
-There is no reason
+There is no reason it could not be extended to quadragrams or to include multiple suggestions.
 * Spend time on data storage efficiencies and R code best practices.
 My Shiny app is fairly responsive but could easily be improved upon.
 * Learn more about natural language processing.
 * Apply some sort of Part of Speech weighting to my predictions.
 While frequencies of nGram occurrence do this to some degree, it is not sufficient in my mind.